-Arts and Business are the two largest fields of study at Douglas College, although a good range of university transfer courses in Science is also offered.
+University transfer offerings in the Arts, Science and Business and programs in the Health and Humans Services are the two largest clusters of study at Douglas College.
 The focus in the Fine Arts is on performing arts, not the visual arts.
-Continuing Education and Contract Training services provide a means for

-Douglas College to respond rapidly to local labour market needs, and thus these areas have changed significantly over the past decade in contrast to the more measured development of credit programs.
+Continuing Education and Contract Training services provide a means for Douglas College to respond rapidly to local labour market needs, and thus these areas have changed significantly over the past decade in contrast to the more measured development of credit programs.